Home Regulations Hub SFDR

 1. The adverse impacts of investment decisions on sustainability factors

-Obligated firms must disclose the potentially negative consequences an investment decision may have on sustainability factors and how they are mitigating the impacts.
-These sustainability factors include environmental aspects, such as energy performance and water usage, as well as social aspects like employee matters and respect for human rights.
+Obligated firms must disclose the potentially negative consequences an investment decision may have on sustainability factors and how they are mitigating the impacts, known as Principle Adverse Impacts (“PAIs”).
+These sustainability factors include environmental aspects, such as energy performance and water usage, and social aspects like employee matters and respect for human rights.

-2. Considering sustainability (ESG) risk in investment processes
+2. Consideration of sustainability (ESG) risks in investment processes

-Firms need to disclose where an ESG event could negatively impact material investment and align their remuneration policies with sustainability risk management.
+Firms must disclose where an ESG event could negatively impact material investments and align their remuneration policies with sustainability risk management.

-3. Provision of sustainability information with respect to financial products
+3. Provision of sustainability information concerning financial products

 Where a product is categorised as an Article 8 or Article 9 product (see below), additional disclosures need to be made.